PuppalaNitin/sample-project/README.md

 # sample-project

-adding sample project of spring boot
+adding sample project of spring boot for given example